winitzki/scall/tutorial/programming_dhall.md

 When `F` is a covariant functor, the type `∀(s : Type) → (s → r) → F s → r` is isomorphic to just `F r → r` (by the contravariant Yoneda identity).
 Then the Mendler encoding is isomorphic to the Church encoding of the least fixpoint of `F`.

-When `F` is not a functor, the Mendler encoding gives the least fixpoint of the "free functor on `F`".
+When `F` is not a functor, the Mendler encoding gives the least fixpoint of the free functor on `F`.
-We will show the "free functor" construction later in this book.

 As an example, let us implement the `List` functor using the Mendler encoding.
 ```dhall